Brief About New Instagram Feature ‘Ask Questions| yourtechdiet

 The Instagram new update unleashed a wave of backlash and had been blamed for ending friendships, spamming users, and causing mass unfollows.

 You can select this feature from the sticker tray after taking a photo or shooting a video from the app.
+Those who watch the story can then type their questions into a text box.

-Those who watch the story can then type their questions into a text box in the ask me a question sticker; questions asked by followers can be found in the bottom left-hand corner where the person can see who has viewed their story.
+There’s a ask me a question sticker; wherein the followers can be found in the bottom left-hand corner where the person can see who has viewed their story.

 The Questions sticker is available on iOS and Android.